Humanities and Cognitive Sciences High School Summer Institute

 Exterior view of Hayes Hall

-Undergraduate and Graduate students who have another OSU student assistant position (that is not a graduate appointment: GRA, GTA or GAA) are eligible to be hired as team leaders.
-However, OSU policy states that students are limited to a cumulative 38 working hours/week during their off academic term and official school breaks.
+Undergraduate and graduate students with another OSU student assistant position can be hired as team leaders.
+However, OSU policy states that undergraduate students are limited to a cumulative 38 working hours/week during their off-academic term.
+Graduate students are limited to a cumulative 30 working hours/week.
 Therefore, by accepting a position as a team leader, the student must agree that they will not work any hours at another OSU position during the week of HumCog.
+Graduate students employed as Summer GRA, GTA, or GAAs will also need approval from their supervisor and department to work during the program week.

 Onboarding